alex-wey/search/README.md

 The sixth class is called Index.scala, which is essentially the "main" method for Preprocess.scala and Indexer.scala.
 This method calls on the necessary methods in either class in order to index a corpus.
 Index.scala creates the titles.txt, index.txt, and pageRanks.txt files.
-See part #2 for more information on how the Index.scala runs.

 Finally, the seventh and last class is called Query.scala, which reads in the titles.txt, index.txt, and pageRanks.txt files created by the Index.scala class and instantiates the REPL.
-See part #2 for more information on how the Query.scala runs.